usaid-cs/yesterday-i-learned/biology.md

+1. The more absorbent a tampon is, the more likely toxic shock syndrome is to occur.
+Staphylococcal TSS is diagnosed by symptoms.
+A man named Patrick determines the incidence rate to be 0.4 per 10000 menstrating women per year.
+1. [Rosemary](https://en.wikipedia.org/wiki/Rosemary) tastes like a herb because it is one.
 1. Some people, notably the Han Chinese, have [another toenail next to their pinky toes](https://en.wikipedia.org/wiki/Accessory_nail_of_the_fifth_toe).
 1. Herpes simplex virus types 1 and 2 can both be transmitted by any wet contact, including dental work and childbirth.
 1. Human ears can detect sound in the 20Hz~20kHz range, but not electromagnetic waves in the same range.